EmbarkStudios/texture-synthesis/README.md

 A light API for Multiresolution Stochastic Texture Synthesis [1], a non-parametric example-based algorithm for image generation.

-The repo also includes multiple code examples to get you started (along with test images), and you can find a compiled binary with a command line interface under release tab.
+The repo also includes multiple code examples to get you started (along with test images), and you can find a compiled binary with a command line interface under the release tab.

 ## Features and examples